toxmail/toxmail/README.rst

 ToxMail
 =======

-**HIGHLY EXPERIMENTAL - USE AT YOUR OWN RISKS**
+**HIGHLY EXPERIMENTAL - DON'T USE IT**

-ToxMail is a secure messaging system that can be used to send and receive e-mails from your friends and family using your usual e-mail desktop client and maybe your webmail.
+ToxMail is a prototype of a secure messaging system that can be used to send and receive e-mails from your friends and family using your usual e-mail desktop client and maybe your webmail.

 Installation
 ------------